typicalGtaTG/LookingGlass/README.md

 # LookingGlass

+## Information About This Repo

+This is a simple fork of the original telephone's LookingGlass Script which is fixed to work with php7.
+I also completely changed the theme to argon by CreativeTim.
+If you decide to use this, Please do credit or put a link back to this repository.
+Thanks!

 ## Overview

 LookingGlass is a user-friendly PHP based looking glass that allows the public (via a web interface) to execute network